PhilAndrew/JumpMicro/README.md

 * Is opinionated by default but you can go off and do your own thing, but by doing things in a common way this makes it easier for programmers to understand different MicroServices.
 * Can run in an OSGi container or standalone as a normal Java application.
 * Supports Karaf and Felix OSGi containers. (others are untested but OSGi is a standard, so should work).
-* [Domino](https://github.com/domino-osgi/domino) is a library Scala designed to support developers in writing bundle activators for the Java module system OSGi.
+* [Domino](https://github.com/domino-osgi/domino) with [user guide](https://github.com/domino-osgi/domino/blob/master/UserGuide.adoc) makes OSGi easier to understand and use from Scala, it support developers in writing bundle activators for the JVM module system OSGi.
 * Can run in a Docker container.
 * Supports [Akka Actors](http://akka.io/), [Akka Streams](http://akka.io/), [Monix](https://github.com/monix/monix), [Apache Camel](http://camel.apache.org/) in Akka Actors.
 * [Neo4J](https://neo4j.com/) Graph database as the primary data storage using the [Cypher query language](https://neo4j.com/developer/cypher-query-language/).